Our law firm is handling baby food autism lawsuits in all 50 states.

 January 14, 2024 – New Baby Food MDL Sought

 Baby food lawyers have filed a motion to transfer and consolidate pretrial proceedings in an MDL – basically a class action lawsuit – for all currently filed personal injury lawsuits related to baby food.
 The plaintiffs in these cases allege neurodevelopmental disorders, such as autism spectrum disorder (ASD) or attention deficit hyperactivity disorder (ADHD), due to exposure to heavy metals in baby food products.
-Several defendants manufactured and sold these products, including major companies like Gerber, Hain Celestial Group, and Beech-Nut Nutrition Company.
+Several defendants, including major companies like Gerber, Hain Celestial Group, and Beech-Nut Nutrition Company, manufactured and sold these products.

 The motion highlights the adverse effects of heavy metals on early childhood brain development and links them to ASD/ADHD.
-It references a Congressional investigation that we talk about below that found significant levels of heavy metals in various commercial baby food products.
-The investigation also revealed the defendants’ failure to meet their own internal safety standards and the lack of appropriate regulatory limits for heavy metals in baby foods.
+It references a Congressional investigation that we discuss below, which found significant levels of heavy metals in various commercial baby food products.
+The investigation also revealed the defendants’ failure to meet their internal safety standards and the lack of appropriate regulatory limits for heavy metals in baby foods.

-So given the commonalities among the lawsuits, including the same products, toxins, injuries, and defendants, baby food lawyers argue that class action consolidation is warranted.
-It emphasizes the practical difficulties of managing these cases separately, including the potential for inconsistent rulings and duplicated discovery efforts.
+Given the lawsuits’ commonalities, including the same products, toxins, injuries, and defendants, baby food lawyers argue that class action consolidation is warranted.
+This argument emphasizes the practical difficulties of managing these cases separately, including the potential for inconsistent rulings and duplicated discovery efforts.

 The motion suggests several potential venues for the centralized proceedings, considering factors like the location of the events, the courts’ resources, and the progress of existing cases.
 These venues include the District of Nevada, Northern District of California, Central District of California, and Eastern District of Louisiana.